awsdocs/aws-transit-gateway-guide/doc_source/tgw-route-tables.md

 ## Export Route Tables to Amazon S3<a name="tgw-export-route-tables"></a>

-You can export your route tables to an Amazon S3 bucket for backup or accessing them to import to another transit gateway\.
+You can export the routes in your transit gateway route tables to an Amazon S3 bucket\.
+The routes are saved to the specified Amazon S3 bucket in a JSON file\.

 **To export transit gateway route tables using the console**